cameraui/docs/sensors/virtual.md

 ## Control it

-On an assigned camera's **Overview** tab, Doorbell, Switch, Light, Siren, Lock, Garage, and Security System sit there with their controls and work the same as the plugin-provided ones, see [Controls & states](/sensors/controls).
-The same controls appear in the sensor's edit dialog on the **Sensors** page, which also covers sensors assigned to no camera.
+Doorbell, Switch, Light, Siren, Lock, Garage and Security System get the same controls as plugin-provided ones (see [Controls & states](/sensors/controls)): on an assigned camera's **Overview** tab, and in the sensor's edit dialog on the **Sensors** page, which also covers sensors assigned to no camera.

 Contact, Occupancy, Smoke, Leak, Temperature, Humidity, Gas, Carbon Monoxide, Heat, Cold, Vibration, Tamper, Problem, Power, Illuminance, and CO₂ are read-only.
 Their value comes from an automation.

-Lock, Garage, and Security System follow what you set immediately.
-There is no hardware to report back, so they never sit in a "locking" or "opening" state.
+Lock, Garage and Security System switch immediately, with no "locking" or "opening" state in between.

-camera.ui remembers the last state of a virtual sensor, so it survives a restart.
+The last state survives a restart.

 ## Control it from an automation